Dan Colchico: Professional career

-Colchico was drafted by the San Francisco 49ers in the 7th round (78th overall) of the 1959 NFL Draft.
+Colchico was drafted by the San Francisco 49ers in the 7th round (78th overall) of the 1959 NFL draft.
 He was a member of the San Francisco 49ers organization for seven years from 1960 to 1967 (played 1960–1965 – in 1966 he performed Public Relations duties while in rehab for a ruptured Achilles tendon and upon being denied clearance to play by the 49er medical staff, was hired as the Defensive Line Coach in 1967) and played two seasons for the New Orleans Saints (1968-1969) before retiring from the NFL.

-Life after football

 Death and legacy

 Dan Colchico died April 27, 2014, at his home in Concord, California, from complications due to heart surgery.
 He was 76 years old at the time of his death.

 Among other accolades Dan was an Associated Press and United Press International All-American Honorable Mention during his collegiate career.

 In 1962 Colchico was awarded the Len Eshmont Award, an award granted by the San Francisco 49ers to the player best exemplifying inspirational and courageous play and regarded as the highest team honor.

 Colchico was also an inductee of the San Jose State Alumni Hall of Fame.